The Mystery Language

 Allegory and Parable

 The scriptures and sacred texts of all the ancient civilizations abound in allegories and parables.
-The Puranas, the Zend Avesta, and the old classics are full of them; but until H. P. Blavatsky began collecting and collating together those facts, which she later presented to the world in Isis Unveiled and The Secret Doctrine in the 19th century, the best theological, anthropological and scientific scholars were blind to their secret meaning.
+The Indian Puranas, the Persian Zend Avesta, and the old classics are full of them; but until H. P. Blavatsky began collecting and collating together those facts, which she later presented to the world in Isis Unveiled and The Secret Doctrine in the 19th century, the best theological, anthropological and scientific scholars were blind to their secret meaning.
 Yet a parable is simply a spoken symbol.
 A fiction or a colourful fable to some; an allegorical representation, says occult science, of spiritual truths, historical events, and scientific facts.

 And, as a moral was ever drawn from a parable, that moral being an actual truth and fact in human life, so an historical, real event was deduced—by those versed in the occult sciences—from certain emblems and symbols recorded in the ancient writings.
 The religious and esoteric history of every nation was embedded in symbols; it was never expressed in so many words.
 All the thoughts and emotions, all the learning and knowledge, revealed and acquired, of the early races, found their pictorial expression in allegory and parable.
 Why?
 Because the spoken word has a potency unknown to, unsuspected and disbelieved in, by modern science.
 Sound and rhythm are closely related to the four occult Elements; and because such or another vibration in the air is sure to awaken corresponding powers, union with which produces good or bad results, as the case may be.